Resources

 Emissivity

-At a given wavelength the ratio of infrared energy radiated by an object at a given temperature to that emitted by a blackbody at the same temperature The emissivity of a blackbody is unity at all wavelengths.
+At a given wavelength, the ratio between the infrared energy an object radiates and what a blackbody at the same temperature would radiate.
+A blackbody’s emissivity equals 1 at every wavelength.

 Environmental Rating